Qasim-Rokeeb/BasicOracle/readme.md

 # 📄 Basic Oracle Smart Contract

-A Solidity-based **price oracle** that allows trusted addresses (oracles) to update asset prices for different symbols, while enabling others to retrieve price data and check if it's stale.
+A Solidity-based **on-chain price oracle** that lets **trusted oracle addresses** push price updates for asset symbols, while allowing anyone to fetch the latest price and verify if the data is stale.

 ---

 ## 📌 Overview

-* **Purpose:** Store and update price feeds for different symbols.
+* **Purpose:** Provide a secure, owner-controlled mechanism for storing and updating asset prices.
 * **Access Control:**

-  * Only the **contract owner** can add or remove oracles.
+  * Only the **owner** can add or remove oracle addresses.
-  * Only **approved oracles** can update prices.
+  * Only **approved oracles** can push price updates.
-* **Price Staleness Check:** Determine if a price is older than a given threshold.
+* **Price Staleness:** Anyone can check if a price is older than a specified threshold.

 **Deployed & Verified on Base Sepolia:**
 `0x195B17E6fDf9C735d544CC4C837fB57688B2A430`